The Best Deal Flow Comes From Your Network

 - Set regular time aside to reconnect:

 - Recurring meetings: as the relationship grows (and especially if the work you do overlaps materially), it may make sense to put regular time on the calendar – both to catch up more generally, and to share opportunities each way.
 These can be calls, coffee, lunches – whatever makes the most sense for your schedule and logistics.
-Getting deal flow and referrals requires staying top of mind.
+Getting access to proprietary deal flow and referrals requires staying top of mind.

 - Opportunistic: You can also use travel to their city, or other emergent events in the world as moments to authentically engage and build connection.